 Albania’s Fertile Grounds for Oil Opportunities

 Texas is oil country.
 The state I now call home leads the nation in oil production and would be one of the top oil-producing nations if it were its own country.
 But that doesn’t stop us from exploring other promising oil opportunities further afield.
-Last week I traveled to Albania to check out a drill site of Petromanas Energy, a Calgary-based international oil and gas company focused on exploration and production throughout Europe and Australia.
+I recently traveled to Albania to check out a drill site of Petromanas Energy, a Calgary-based international oil and gas company focused on exploration and production throughout Europe and Australia.
 We own the junior stock in our Global Resources Fund (PSPFX) and Emerging Europe Fund (EUROX).

 To many, Albania is an unknown country yet it has a rich and interesting history.
 It declared independence from the Ottoman Empire in 1912, was conquered by Italy in 1939 and occupied by Germany in 1943.
 Albania allied itself with the USSR until 1960 and then with China until 1978.
 Democratic development has progressed since the country’s first multiparty elections in 1991.
 The 2009 general elections resulted in the country’s first coalition government and the 2013 election saw a peaceful transition of power.
 A parliamentary democracy, the country has steadily been welcoming foreign direct investment (FDI) since it shifted away from communism in the early 90s.
 The recent FDI into the country comes on the back of the extensive development of its rich petroleum resources.